Flexibility: energy limiting chronic illness and the future of work

 By Anna Ruddock.

-On the face of it, organisations are getting better at facilitating “flexible working”.
-Inevitably, some are moving faster and more innovatively than others.
 Some of those others have yet to acknowledge that flexible working is an employment right that has been enshrined in UK legislation since 2014 rather than a reward for productivity.
 Nevertheless, you’d struggle to find an office-based organisation that hasn’t realised that flexible working is something they need to be thinking about.